 Innovation has been steadily climbing policy ladders and it now ranks high on public policy agendas in many corners of the globe.
 It can be seen that regions are important playgrounds for innovation to emerge and be shaped and coordinated.
-Regional innovation system literature recognises such localised capabilities as specialised resources,

-An elaborated version of this paper is to be published in a special issue on 'Constructing Regional Advantage' of the European Planning Studies This paper is related to the 'Constructing Regional Advantage' -project funded by the European Science Foundation skills, institutions, localised learning processes as well as common social and cultural values equally important in the innovativeness of firms and other organisations (Cooke et al, 2004; Fritsch & Stephan, 2005; Maskell et al, 1998).
-There also is a growing understanding that innovation activities differ strongly between many different types of regions countries and innovation policies ought to be fine-tuned to reflect the needs of a particular region better.
-(Tödling & Trippl 2005; Asheim et al 2006.)
+Regional innovation system (RIS) literature recognises such localised capabilities as specialised resources, skills, institutions, localised learning processes as well as common social and cultural values equally important in the innovativeness of firms and other organisations (Cooke et al, 2004; Fritsch & Stephan, 2005; Maskell et al, 1998).
+There is also a growing understanding that innovation activities differ strongly between many different types of regions and countries and innovation policies ought to be fine-tuned to reflect the needs of a particular region better (Tödtling & Trippl, 2005; Asheim et al, 2006a).
 Additionally, as pointed out by Asheim and Gertler (2005) and Asheim et al (2007), when designing innovation systems one also needs to understand more deeply the differentiated knowledge bases that firms and other organisations draw upon as inputs in their knowledge creation and innovation processes.

-Asheim et al. (2007) identify three different knowledge bases with varying characteristics.
-These are an analytical knowledge base that is essentially sciencebased and deductive in nature; a synthetic one that is based on novel combinations of existing knowledge; and a creativity-based symbolic knowledge base that revolves around aesthetic attributes, design and creation of images, e.g. cultural artefacts.
+Asheim et al (2007) identify three different knowledge bases with varying characteristics.
+These are an analytical knowledge base that is essentially science-based and deductive in nature; a synthetic one that is based on novel combinations of existing knowledge; and a creativity-based symbolic knowledge base that revolves around aesthetic attributes, design and creation of images, e.g., cultural artefacts.
 The key assumption in studying knowledge bases in the context of regional innovation systems is that deeper insights into how the knowledge bases shape innovation processes and interactive learning patterns are needed for future innovation policies.
 Hence, the aim here is to follow Asheim and Coenen's (2005) argument that in regional innovation systems there is a need to identify the knowledge bases firms draw upon and differentiate innovation policies accordingly; from this premise the main aim is to compare two Finnish industries, intelligent machinery and digital content services, that are presumed to draw upon different kinds of knowledge bases.

-Agrotechnology in South Ostrobothnia and mobile heavy machinery in the Tampere region represent engineering-based intelligent machinery industries with synthetic knowledge base whereas digital content and business services in the Helsinki metropolitan area represent an industry that is likely to draw from a symbolic knowledge base.
-Being an engineering-dominated area of economic activity intelligent machinery is more or less self-evidently 'synthetic' in nature and, as Hesmondhalgh (2002, 5) notes, media industries are 'symbol creators', their main task being to produce symbolic content; digital content services, being a form of media industries, are therefore well suited to represent sectors drawing upon a symbolic knowledge base.
+Agrotechnology in South Ostrobothnia and mobile heavy machinery in the Tampere region represent engineering-based intelligent machinery industries with a synthetic knowledge base whereas digital content and business services in the Helsinki metropolitan area represent an industry that is likely to draw from a symbolic knowledge base.
+Being an engineering-dominated area of economic activity intelligent machinery is more or less self-evidently 'synthetic' in nature and, as Hesmondhalgh (2002, p.5) notes, media industries are 'symbol creators', their main task being to produce symbolic content; digital content services, being a form of media industries, are therefore well suited to represent sectors drawing upon a symbolic knowledge base.